Analytical expressions for pulse profile of neutron stars in plasma environments: Conclusions

 Given these new facilities, we were able to consider neutron stars with two non-antipodal, non-identical caps, which gave rise to new pulse profiles that did not fit Beloborodov's classification scheme.
 For this reason we developed our own classification system, taking into account the new peculiarities of the model.
 The main effect was the enlargement of the non-specular area of the class map in the $\chi-\xi$ plane, i.e., the area that cannot be obtained as a reflection or translation of the others.
 At the same time, due to the flexibility in the model configuration, many profiles of the same class have distinctly different morphologies, so we have extended the classification into different subclasses.

 We also mention that one or more of the assumptions made in our model are likely to be violated in nature, so it is important to know their range of validity.
-To begin with, we cannot argue that the Reissner-Nordström and Garfinkle-Horowitz-Strominger metric models are astrophysically realistic.
-The reason we adopt them is that they are simple analytical solutions that serve as a starting point for further general analysis.
-Moreover, it should be noted that the formalism presented here can only be applied to slowly rotating neutron stars.
+It should be noted that the formalism presented here can only be applied to slowly rotating neutron stars.
 Otherwise, metrics such as Kerr's or similar ones must be considered.
 Moreover, the caps of a realistic pulsar have no need to emit isotropically according to Lambert's law ($f_B(\delta)=1$), either because the star is covered by an atmosphere, or because the emissivity is strongly constrained to energies below the electron plasma frequency.
 Realistic emission models predict an angular dependence in the emitted intensity.
-An interesting possibility is that the emission originates above the neutron star surface, generating emission with $\delta>\pi/2$ [\cite{Pechenick_1983}]. [\cite{GJ_1969, IntroPlasmaMHD_2003}]. , a more realistic model would have to take into account the effect of the strong magnetic fields in the vicinity of the star on the propagation of light rays~[\cite{BE_1980,2003BroBla,Broderick:2003fc}].
-A study of this nature has been made in the past to study light rays in plasma environment around black holes [\cite{2003BroBla}].
-On the other hand, a strong magnetic field leads to an anisotropic emissivity with a preferential direction along the field [\cite{Beloborodov_2002}].
-In such a situation, one surely should abandon semi-analytic models and perform a full numerical integration of the ray path equations.
-Despite all these restrictions on the range of validity and being limited to extreme cases, the present work constitutes a simple model that allows us to describe and approximate to a large extent the photon dynamics around compact objects embedded in plasma media, achieving a better understanding and comprehension of the different morphologies in the light curves and their dependence on different physical and geometric parameters involved.
+An interesting possibility is that the emission originates above the neutron star surface, generating emission with $\delta>\pi/2$ \cite{Pechenick_1983}.
+A more realistic model would have to take into account the effect of the strong magnetic fields in the vicinity of the star on the propagation of light rays~\cite{BE_1980,2003BroBla,Broderick:2003fc}.
+A study of this nature has been made in the past to study light rays in plasma environment around black holes \cite{2003BroBla}.

+Even though our formulas and plots are expressed in terms of dimensionless coefficients to maintain as much universality as possible, regardless of the specific details of the model, in order to have an rough estimation of the order of magnitude in the involved parameters, let us consider a NS rotating at the angular velocity $\Omega$ and with an exterior dipole magnetic field $\boldsymbol{B}$.
+We also assume that the particle number density $N(R)$ of the magnetospheric plasma at the surface of the star is proportional to the Goldriech-Julian density $N_{GJ}(R)$, i.e.,